vanhoangkha/Networking-fundamentals/Day48_QoS_Quality_of_Service.md

         - etc.

 - You should be AWARE of the FOLLOWING STANDARD MARKINGS:
-    - Mặc định FORWARDING (DF) - Best Effort TRAFFIC
+    - Default FORWARDING (DF) - Best Effort TRAFFIC
     - EXPEDITED FORWARDING (EF) - Low Loss / Latency / Jitter TRAFFIC (usually voice)
     - ASSURED FORWARDING (AF) - A set of 12 STANDARD VALUES
     - CLASS SELECTOR (CS) - A set of 8 STANDARD VALUES, provides backward compatibility with IPP